 - Prioritised service developments will be submitted to commissioners as business cases for funding consideration. - Expectation is other cost pressures are avoided/mitigated as far as possible.
-Where costs are unavoidable additional savings will be required in order to fund them. - Investment in organisational capacity and capability to deliver major change Programmes is required, Trust resourcing decisions are required with regards to reallocation of existing Trust resources or delivery of additional savings and efficiencies.
+Where costs are unavoidable additional savings will be required to fund them. - Investment in organisational staff capacity and capability to deliver major change Programmes is required to, progress regional work to deliver improved cancer services, establish clinical leadership and to meet statutory duties around quality & safety and duty of candor.
+The Trust Chief Executive has discussed with Judith Paget (DGHSS) the need for additional WG funding to support these key issues - Without WG funding support the Trust is considering what resourcing decisions are required with regards to reallocation of existing resources or delivery of additional savings and efficiencies, but this is proving difficult given competing priorities and will only enable a small element of the staff capacity and capability to be implemented with consequential impact on the Trust ambitions.